 (2) Outside of ordinary meetings agreements may be reached in writing, provided at least 5 members agree to this method.

-(3) If a decision cannot be postponed until the next meeting, or cannot be taken in writing in terms of paragraph (2) above without damage to the cause, the Chairman may take the necessary decision.
+(3) If a decision cannot be postponed until the next meeting, or cannot be taken in writing in terms of Section 2(2) without damage to the cause, the chair may take the necessary decision.
 If possible, he should consult his deputy on this matter.
 The decision shall be conveyed to the other members of Church Council without delay and the matter shall be placed on the agenda of the next meeting.
 This meeting may confirm, amend or rescind such decision.

 Section 3 Preparation and Convening